CSB-KaracaLab/minnie/README.md

 ## Activate minnie

-When the environment is set, preferentially start a new terminal, alternatively:
+When the environment is set, preferentially start a new bash terminal, alternatively:
 ```
 source ~/.bashrc
 ```